emilebilodeau/flask-test-app/README.md

-# Instructions for starting webapp
+# Instructions for starting app
 All of the commands below must be ran from the workingdir folder.
 This project was done on the Ubuntu Linux distribution, but steps to run this project on Windows are also included.

 Setting up environment
 1. Create a virtual environment using: python3.8 -m venv venv (python -m venv venv if on Windows)